51Degrees/documentation/src/features/logging.md

 # Introduction

 **Logging** is available in all parts of the @pipeline, including @flowdata and @flowelements.
-The way **logging** is implemented is heavily language dependent, with each having its own idiomatic way of performing the function.
+How **logging** is implemented will differ depending on language, with each having its own idiomatic way of performing the function.
 Any **logging** method which matches the language's logging interface can be used.
 Where possible, dependency injection is used to introduce a **logger** / **logger factory** to the @pipeline.